 Join 348 other followers

 Meet the author

-My name is Emily, and I am a second year Internal Medicine Resident in Phoenix, Arizona.
-I live with my husband Nicholas and my daughter Anika.
+My name is Emily, and I am a third year Internal Medicine Resident in Phoenix, Arizona.
+I live with my husband Nicholas and my daughters Anika and Ayla.
 I hope you enjoy my blog!

 Past blog posts